-17% of students have secured part-time work, some in multiple jobs.
+19% of students have continued in or secured parttime work, some in multiple jobs.
 The majority of students are continuing to work part-time while making decisions around further education or are seeking full-time employment.
-Many students are working in their chosen sport in areas such as coaching, fitness training and umpiring as well as administration, retail trade, building and accommodation, and food services.
+Many students are working in their chosen sport in areas such as coaching, and umpiring as well as education, retail trade, construction, transport and accommodation and food services.